Patch Patterns

 Pattern: A spin lock, push lock, or InterlockedCompareExchange guard wraps a previously unprotected read-modify-write sequence on shared state.

 Where it appears: Race condition and some UAF fixes.
-The second most common patch type.
+The second most common patch type, reflecting the prevalence of synchronization bugs in multi-threaded kernel code.

 Before: